 Amplified Sound

 Radios, tape players, compact disc players, loud speakers, or any other device used for the amplification of sound shall not be operated on the Property.
 This prohibition shall not apply to small personal electronic devices such as Bluetooth speakers and headphones provided the level of sounds do not interfere with the peaceful enjoyment of the Tenants, Residents, and visitors to the Property.

+The operation of a public address system is prohibited, except in connection with a public gathering or special event for which a Permit has been issued by the FMA.

 Animals at Large